OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/data-availability-committees/04-configure-dac.md

 ### Keyset Generation

-For the Batch Poster to be able to post batches, the keyset corresponding to the configuration it is using must be enabled on the Inbox contract.
+For the Batch Poster to be able to post batches, the Keyset corresponding to the configuration it is using must be enabled on the Inbox contract.
 You’ll need to generate the keyset and keyset hash binary blobs to pass to the `SetValidKeyset` call on the Inbox contract.
-Here’s an example using the same Nova @Keyset 8 configuration as before, and the datool utility which is distributed with Nitro:
+Here’s an example using the same Nova @Keyset 8 configuration as before and the datool utility, which is distributed with Nitro:

 ```shell
 {